Skip to main content

 Affordable M.S.W Degree

-• We provide financial support to qualified students who commit to working in an approved child welfare agency in North Dakota upon graduation.
+• We offer financial support to qualified students who commit to working in an approved child welfare agency in North Dakota upon graduation.

 • Get involved with our national award-winning Student Social Work Association or Phi Alpha, the social work honor society.

-• UND is home to the Children & Family Services Training Center, providing research and training with a strong rural focus.
+• UND is home to the Children & Family Services Training Center, providing training and research with a strong rural focus.
 The Center certifies all new child welfare workers and all North Dakota foster parents.

 • Participate in the web-based Leadership Academy for Supervisors (LAS) for experienced child welfare supervisors.
 Most participants live and work in rural areas with limited access to training.